MrGrasss/BlitzGram-InstagramTool/readme.md

 - Display Name Changer
 - Bio Changer
 - URL Changer
-- Client Checker
-- Follower Scraper
-- Post Likes Scraper
+- Scraper
+- Account Generator

 ## Future:

-- Account Generator
 - Any feature can and will be added on demand

 # Extra Functionality Info